Testaustime/github-readme-testaustime/docs/APISpec.md

     border_color

 Used to set the color of the respective element in hex format.
 These values will override the current theme if one is specified.
+The `bg_color` parameter can take comma separated values for a gradient using the syntax `degree, color1, color2`

 **Example:**